Komplett/GA.EventDocumentation/README.md

   - Overview dashboard showing documented vs. undocumented events
   - Add new tags as needed
   - Update documentation directly from the interface
+  - Mark events as deprecated with visual indicators

 ## Getting Started